locally-io/ios-engage-sdk/README.md

 ### Displaying Push Notifications Content

 ####  Creating a Notification Content Extension
-To add push notifications campaigns to your app, you have to add a NotificationContentExtension to your project.
+To add push notifications campaigns to your app, you'll have to add a NotificationContentExtension to your project:
 ![](https://raw.githubusercontent.com/locally-io/ios-engage-sdk/master/Screenshots/target.png) ![](https://raw.githubusercontent.com/locally-io/ios-engage-sdk/master/Screenshots/content_extension.png)

 ###  Configuring your plist file
-Now open the plist file, remove the NSExtensionMainStoryboard key and set the other keys like the picture just below.
+Now open the plist file, remove the NSExtensionMainStoryboard key and then set the other keys as illustrated in the image below.
 ![](https://raw.githubusercontent.com/locally-io/ios-engage-sdk/master/Screenshots/content_keys.png)

 ####  Configuring the Notification View Controller

-Remove your MainInterface.storyboard file and change your NotificationViewController to call RemoteNotificationViewController on your viewDidLoad method.
+Remove your MainInterface.storyboard file and then change your NotificationViewController to call RemoteNotificationViewController on your viewDidLoad method:

 ```swift
 import LocallyEngageSDK